Meet New Books

 Notes:

-Lovecraft's writing style is often criticized for being overly complex and outdated.
+Lovecraft's writing is often criticized for its archaic language and overt racism.

 Sensitive Topics/Content Warnings